Scripter17/JREP/README.md

 	1. If either block is made of non-number characters, compare the two blocks as strings
 	2. If both blocks are numbers, compare them as numbers
-The end result is that file2.jpg is correctly placed before file10.jpg The following have extended help that can be seen with --help [topic]: sub, blockwise, order
+The end result is that file2.jpg is correctly placed before file10.jpg

 ## (`order`) `--order` usage
 `--order` determines the order of functions that process matches
 - The default value for `--order` is replace, match-whole-lines, sub, match-regex, no-name-duplicates, no-duplicates, print-dir, print-name, print-matches
 - Changing the order of `sub`, `replace`, and `match-whole-lines` will mostly "work" but the output will make next to no sense
-- The main purpose of this is to move `match-regex` and `no-duplicates` to earlier in the chain The following have extended help that can be seen with --help [topic]: sub, blockwise, order
+- The main purpose of this is to move `match-regex` and `no-duplicates` to earlier in the chain
 <!--</EXTHELP MSGS>-->